 Getting creative once again, they decided to mount a fire hydrant to the tongue.
 Not only does it look cool, but it also has a second and third purpose!
 The hydrant acts as a water spigot and a crank for their tongue jack!

-What do you think of the Tiny Fire House?
+What do you think of this Tiny House?

 *All photos provided by John & Fin / Tiny Fire House